MudroadWhite/New-Principia/notes/theorems.md

 Orders of these extra variables are currently unspecified, and can be messy through the signatures.

+TODO: maybe there is a much clearer way to carefully distinguish between apparent and real variables

 ## Proving theorems, by steps

 TODO: